Water Balance for Land Application of

 From now on, we can use litres and millimetres to describe our inputs and outputs, and square metres to describe the land application area (trench or irrigation area).

 3. WATER BALANCE

 We need a good water balance model to modify our equation for each and every month (or day) of the year based upon historic rainfall and evapotranspiration for our specific locality to design the appropriate size trench or irrigation area We are going to modify our water balance to adjust for typical local conditions and include drainage rates and the potential for soil water storage.for the soil profile or trench.

 Measurement of evaporation

 Weather stations provide a range of measuring devices at a particular locality.
-This photograph shows a weather station at a dam in southern Queensland.
+Figure 2 shows the weather station at a dam in southern Queensland.
 The Class A evaporation pan to the left is manually operated daily to allow the calculation of the depth of daily evaporation from an open water source.
 While the wire screen may impart some imperfection to the measurement, access by birds and kangaroos has to be prevented.
-A raingauge is seen in the right foreground, a large diameter catch surface increases the accuracy of collection.
+A rain gauge is seen in the right foreground, a large diameter catch surface increases the accuracy of collection.
 Often rain gauges are fitted internally with tipping buckets to measure the intensity of the rainfall - millimetres per hour.
 The white box is a Stevenson Screen - a special white painted, slatted box, sited 1.2 m above the ground in which temperature and humidity are measured, now mostly electronically, but previously as a daily manual reading of a thermometer and a wet/dry bulb thermometer.
 Here we need to consider the accuracy of the measurement rather than the precision of the measuring device.